I. Formal Relationship Between the University and Students

 Satisfactory explanation, with supporting documentation as appropriate, for any final examination missed must be made by the student or designate to the Office of the Registrar within 48 hours from the time the examination was written.

 Within 48 hours of receiving a submission, the Registrar (or designate) may direct the program under which the course is offered to arrange the writing of a special examination in the case of an examination which was missed.

 Normally, for explanations of sickness, a doctor’s certification is required.

 24. Deferred Examinations and Grades

 Students may apply for a deferred examination or a deferred status to complete required term work if medical or compassionate reasons prevent attendance at an examination or completion of assignments.
-Written application for a deferment, along with supporting documentation and written approval from the Instructor and Program Chair, should be received by the Office of the Registrar without exception before the date of the final examination; after that date, Academic Regulation 23 (Final Examinations Missed) applies.
-Forms for deferred status are available to Faculty from the Office of the Registrar.
-If a student is granted a deferral, the exam must be written or the assignment(s) completed and graded before the last day of classes in the following semester, unless prior arrangements have been made with the Instructor and notification has been submitted to the Office of the Registrar.
+Written application for a deferment, along with supporting documentation and written approval from the instructor and program Chair, should be received by the Office of the Registrar without exception before the date of the final examination; after that date, Final Examinations Missed in Regulations and Policies applies.
+Forms for deferred status are available to faculty from the Office of the Registrar.
+If a student is granted a deferral, the exam must be written or the assignment(s) completed and graded before the last day of classes in the following semester, unless prior arrangements have been made with the instructor and notification has been submitted to the Office of the Registrar.
 If a student is granted a deferral but does not complete the required work, or does not appear for the examination, a grade of F will be assigned.
-If a student's request for deferred status is refused, the instructor will submit a final grade.
+If a student’s request for deferred status is refused, the instructor will submit a final grade.

 26. Appeals Process